shuraosipov/TIL/README.md

 # TIL
-Today I Learned - a repository of things I learned today, with links and examples.
+Today I Learned - a repository of things I learned today.

 # 2021 Year In Review (21 of December)
 A recap of 2021 -